icgc-dcc/dcc-import/RESOURCES.md

 ### 1. Updating Resources:

 #### 1.1.
 Prepare.
-Download and extract the latest heliotrope jar from [Artifactory.](https://seqwaremaven.oicr.on.ca/artifactory/simple/dcc-dependencies/org/icgc/dcc/dcc-heliotrope) Make a copy of the folder and update the version.
+Download and extract the latest resource jar from [Artifactory.](https://seqwaremaven.oicr.on.ca/artifactory/simple/dcc-dependencies/org/icgc/dcc/dcc-heliotrope) Make a copy of the folder and update the version.

 ```bash
 dcc_heliotrope_current_version='12'